Sereact raises $110 million to bring embodied intelligence to real-world scenarios

 Image source: Sereact

-The latest Cortex 2.0 upgrades robots from reactive systems to proactive systems: from "look then pick" to "predict then act."
+The latest Cortex 2.0 transforms robots from reactive systems to proactive systems: from "see then pick" to "predict then act".

 It combines the VLA model with a world model, enabling robots to generate multiple candidate trajectories based on the current state, predict the results, score them according to stability, risk, and efficiency, and only execute the optimal plan.

-Put more simply, past robots were more like trial - and - error learners: they would retry if a pick failed, and might repeatedly fail if the strategy was wrong.
+Put simply, previous robots were more like trial - and - error learners: they would retry if a pick failed, and if the strategy was wrong, they might fail repeatedly.

-Cortex 2.0 allows robots to make judgments before taking action: whether an object will slip when picked, whether it will hit the box wall when placed, and whether it will get stuck a few steps later.
-This is especially important for long - term tasks such as packing, kit assembly, returns shelving, precise placement, and assembly, as small errors can be magnified in subsequent steps, leading to collisions, jams, or human intervention.
+Cortex 2.0 allows robots to make judgments before taking action: whether an object will slip when picked, whether it will hit the box wall when placed, and whether it will get stuck after a few steps.
+This is especially important for long - range tasks such as packing, ingredient - set preparation, returns restocking, precise placement, and assembly, as small errors can be magnified in subsequent steps, leading to collisions, jams, or human intervention.

 Returns processing is a typical example.
-It is far more complex than pick - and - place: robots need to successively complete tasks such as scanning barcodes, unpacking, unfolding products, checking product conditions, repackaging, and deciding whether products should be restocked, refurbished, or discarded.
-Each step depends on the information from the previous step, and the state of products is highly uncertain.
+It is far more complex than pick - and - place: robots need to continuously complete tasks such as scanning barcodes, unpacking, unfolding products, inspecting the condition, repackaging, and deciding whether the products should be restocked, refurbished, or discarded.
+Each step depends on the information from the previous step, and the state of the products is highly uncertain.

-The value of Cortex 2.0 lies in enabling robots to predict results before execution, adjust the product posture actively with the help of the Lens vision system to obtain a better inspection perspective, and then make decisions on product condition assessment and product flow.
-It upgrades robots from "being able to pick an object" to "being able to understand and manage a process."
+The value of Cortex 2.0 lies in enabling robots to predict the results before execution, adjust the product posture actively with the help of the Lens vision system to obtain a better inspection perspective, and then make decisions on product condition assessment and product flow.
+It advances robots from "being able to pick an object" to "being able to understand and manage a process".

 Image source: Sereact

-The resulting data flywheel is as follows: the more deployments there are, the more real - world interactions occur; the more data there is, the more stable the model becomes; the more stable the model is, the more customer sites it can enter.
+The resulting data flywheel is: the more deployments, the more real - world interactions; the more data, the more stable the model; the more stable the model, the more customer sites it can enter.

-This is also the most crucial aspect of Sereact's approach.
+This is also the most critical aspect of Sereact's approach.
 Simulations and laboratory demonstrations can verify the direction, but it is difficult to cover all the weights, frictions, reflections, occlusions, packaging deformations, and abnormal events in real - world warehouses.
-Truly reliable robot AI still needs to learn from real - world failures at production sites.
+Truly reliable robot AI still needs to learn from real - world failures in production sites.

 Embodied Intelligence Needs to Find High - Value Implementation Scenarios

 Embodied intelligence has attracted a huge amount of capital.
-According to the statistics of QbitAI Think Tank, the total financing amount in the embodied intelligence track in the Chinese market in 2025 was approximately 55.4 billion yuan.
+According to statistics from QbitAI Think Tank, the total financing amount in the Chinese embodied intelligence track in 2025 was approximately 55.4 billion yuan.
 Xiniu Data shows that the financing scale of the embodied intelligence track in Q1 2026 reached 24.373 billion yuan.
-The capabilities of hardware and software are also continuously improving.
-However, the real threshold that the industry needs to cross is to enter production - oriented commercial scenarios and form a sustainable value closed - loop.
+The capabilities of hardware and software are also continuously improving, but the real threshold that the industry needs to cross is to enter production - oriented commercial scenarios and form a sustainable value closed - loop.

-Embodied intelligence can only have a foundation for continuous development of the entire ecosystem when it generates value in specific scenarios.
-Just as large - language models have proven their value in scenarios such as coding and vertical agents, the popularity of Claude Code, "Lobster," and Codex this year, as well as the recent $950 million financing of Sierra, all indicate that scenarios with high frequency, verifiable results, and customers willing to pay are more likely to achieve commercial validation first.
+Embodied intelligence can only have a foundation for continued development of the entire ecosystem when it generates value in specific scenarios.
+Just as large language models have proven their value in scenarios such as coding and vertical agents, the popularity of Claude Code, "Lobster", and Codex this year, as well as the recent $950 million financing of Sierra, all show that high - frequency, verifiable, and paid - willing scenarios are often the first to complete commercial verification.

-Therefore, embodied intelligence may not need to pursue open, complex, and human - like scenarios such as home environments from the start.
-Home tasks are vague, safety requirements are high, user tolerance for errors is low, and the business model is not clear.
-In contrast, closed scenarios for production and fulfillment have clearer task boundaries and the value is easier to calculate.
+Therefore, embodied intelligence may not need to pursue open, complex, and human - like scenarios such as the home environment from the start.
+Home tasks are vague, safety requirements are high, user tolerance is low, and the business model is not clear.
+In contrast, closed scenarios for production and fulfillment have clearer task boundaries and easier - to - calculate value.

-This is similar to autonomous driving: fully autonomous driving on open roads is still challenging, but ports, mines, and closed industrial parks have generated value earlier.
-Embodied intelligence may follow a similar path, first completing some tasks in high - frequency, controllable, and measurable scenarios to form deployments, data, and revenue.
+This is similar to autonomous driving: fully autonomous driving on open roads is still very difficult, but ports, mines, and closed parks have generated value earlier.
+Embodied intelligence may follow a similar path, first completing some tasks in high - frequency, controllable, and measurable scenarios to form deployment, data, and revenue.

-Entrepreneurship in the field of embodied intelligence in China is already quite active.
+The entrepreneurship in embodied intelligence in China has been very active.
 The key in the next stage lies in large - scale verification in offline scenarios.
 China has a huge manufacturing system, logistics network, and industrial supply chain.
-These scenarios are complex enough and the commercial value is clear enough, making it easier to form a continuous closed - loop.
+These scenarios are complex enough and have clear commercial value, making it easier to form a continuous closed - loop.

-Whoever can stably deploy robots into these scenarios first may be the first to build the data flywheel of embodied intelligence.
+Whoever can stably send robots into these scenarios first may be the first to build the data flywheel of embodied intelligence.

-This article is from the WeChat official account "Alpha Startups" (ID: alphastartups).
-The author is someone who discovers extraordinary entrepreneurs.
+This article is from the WeChat official account “Alpha Startups” (ID: alphastartups), author: Discovering Extraordinary Entrepreneurs.
 It is published by 36Kr with authorization.